-First, we choose the flow utility and income process to match external estimates.
-We set $\gamma=1$ (logarithmic preferences) to be consistent with standard estimates of the EIS.
+First, we calibrate the flow utility and income process to match external estimates.
+We set $\gamma=1$ (logarithmic preferences) to match standard estimates of the EIS.
 We calibrate the earnings process to match the frequency and size of quarterly-frequency earnings shocks in US micro data.
 The process is a 5-state discretization of a Gaussian AR(1) process that targets a variance in log annual earnings of 0.70 and an expected state switch of once every five quarters.
 We scale income such that one unit coincides with the median quarterly income reported in our survey, \$15,625.
-We finally set the quarterly interest rate as R=1.01.
+We set the quarterly interest rate to R = 1.01.